Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 ### **Step 3: Mount electronics**
 1. Attach the camera to the front plate using 4x M2 screws, ensuring the wire is threaded through the small gap in the front plate.
-2. Mount the UPS EP-0136 onto the chassis, ensuring battery access at the bottom of the robot.
+2. Attach the UPS EP-0136 onto the Raspberry Pi 5, separated via 4x M2.5 standoffs, ensuring battery access at the bottom and the Raspberry Pi 5 facing upwards.
-3. Attach the Raspberry Pi 5 above the UPS using 4x M2.5 standoffs.
+3. Attach the Raspberry Pi M.2 HAT+ to the Raspberry Pi 5 using M2.5 standoffs, and only connect using the ribbon cable.
-4. Place the Raspberry Pi Pico 2, BNO085 IMU, and the step-up module at the back.
+5. Stick the Raspberry Pi Pico 2, BNO085 IMU, and the step-up module using tape on the back of the chassis.
-5. Attach the LIDAR plate behind the Raspberry Pi, using 4x M2.5 standoffs and pillars to elevate the plate.
+6. Attach the LIDAR plate behind the Raspberry Pi, using 4x M2.5 standoffs and pillars to elevate the plate, ensuring the LIDAR is horizontal to the ground and has a 360-degree view around the robot by adjusting the standoffs.
-6. Attach the button and RPLIDARS2 onto the LIDAR Plate, ensuring the LIDAR sensor module is above the motor plate.
+7. Attach the button and RPLIDARS2 onto the LIDAR Plate, ensuring the LIDAR sensor module is above the motor plate.
-7. Organise the wiring for added components according to the [wiring diagram](#34-Circuit-Diagram)
+8. Organise the wiring for added components according to the [wiring diagram](#34-Circuit-Diagram)
-8. Insert 2x 18650 Lithium-Ion Batteries into the UPS.